 About Mark Eisner

+Mark has been following a literary camino Nerudiano for the past two decades.
 On July 12, 2004, which would have been Neruda’s 100th birthday, Eisner was interviewed on NPR’s Morning Edition, reading Neruda’s poetry to millions.
 That evening at an overflowing Theater Artaud in San Francisco, he helped host what the San Francisco Chronicle called “a perfect birthday party.”
 Among the elements was the screening of a cinematic exploration of the poet that Eisner produced.
 It won the Latin American Studies Association’s Award of Merit in Film.
-This original film serves as the seed for the more ambitious “Pablo Neruda: The People’s Poet.”
+This original film serves as the seed for a more ambitious version.

 In 2018, Ecco published Mark's NERUDA: The Biography of a Poet to widespread critical acclaim.
 It was named Finalist for the PEN/Bograd Weld Prize for Biography.
 Mark is also the editor and a principal translator of the critically acclaimed The Essential Neruda: Selected Poems (City Lights, 2004).
 He wrote the introduction to the first ever English translation of Neruda’s third book, venture of the infinite man, a project he developed, published by City Lights in 2017.
 No more Neruda for Mark, at least for a very long while!